carpentries-incubator/workflows-nextflow/episodes/10-Modules.md

 ~~~
 {: .output }

-The module inherits the parameters define before the include statement, therefore any further parameter set later is ignored.
+The module uses the parameters define before the include statement, therefore any further parameter set later is ignored.

 **Tip:** Define all pipeline parameters at the beginning of the script before any include declaration.

-The option `addParams` can be used to extend the module parameters without affecting the external scope.
+The option `addParams` can be used to extend the module parameters without affecting the parameters set before the `include` statement.

 For example:

 ~~~
 nextflow.enable.dsl=2